Fictional portrayals of psychopaths and sociopaths: Mid 20th century

 One of the earliest real life cases which had a pervasive influence on American movies was that of Ed Gein, arrested in 1957.
 A farmer who had resided with his mother until her death, he had then killed two women and dug up female bodies from the local cemetery, making various items out of their skin.
 Rumours spread that he was also a necrophiliac, cannibal or transvestite, though these appear to have been unsupported other than by brief affirmations from Gein to leading questions by interrogators.
 Gein was found mentally ill and legally insane before trial, deemed to have had schizophrenia (psychosis including delusions and hallucinations) for at least 12 years, though at least one media psychiatrist dubbed him instead a 'sexual psychopath'.
 Robert Bloch, a prolific pulp horror author, says his 1959 novel Psycho was based on the Gein murders and the idea of an apparently sane person in a local community committing heinous crimes, but not necessarily on Gein himself, despite numerous similarities.
-The villain, Norman Bates, is portrayed as an outwardly unremarkable man who murders a woman while under the control of an alternate personality that takes the form of his domineering mother, who he himself murdered.
+The villain, Norman Bates, is portrayed as an outwardly unremarkable man who murders a woman while under the control of an alternate personality that takes the form of his domineering mother, whom he himself murdered.
 Both the novel and Alfred Hitchcock's 1960 film adaptation were influences on the popular media portrayal of psychopaths.
-Neither the book nor film elaborates on the term 'psycho', though it is commonly taken to refer to either psychotic or psychopath.
+Neither the book nor the film elaborates on the term 'psycho', though it is commonly taken to refer to mean either 'psychotic' or 'psychopathic' (despite referring to distinct constructs, the two terms can often be confounded in the public's mind and used interchangeably).
 At the end of the film, a psychiatrist describes Bates as having a split personality.
 Multiple personality disorder was at that time very popular (cf 1957 movie The Three Faces of Eve) and is to this day commonly confused with schizophrenia.
 Bloch later wrote a script for the 1966 film The Psychopath, the original working title for which was "Schizo".